masaki/jenkins-travis-yml-plugin/README.md

 # ![logomakr_5059hu](https://cloud.githubusercontent.com/assets/3071208/20248819/1e3637aa-a9ec-11e6-89b7-6c9c403af3c7.png)

-This plugin has been done to be able to have certain level of compatibility in between Jenkinsm travis and other YML based build services.
+This plugin has been done to be able to have certain level of compatibility in between Jenkins, Travis-CI and other YML based build services.

 ## Use
 Install by navigating and selecting `Manage Jenkins` -> `Manage Plugins` -> `Travis YML Plugin`